DollieWP/dollie/readme.txt

 6. **Developer Tools.** The Developer Tools allow you to quickly manage sites on your platform, or allow your customers to do that themselves.

 == Changelog ==

+= 5.3.1 =
+* Improvements and fixes related to site one click login

 = 5.3.0 =
 * New feature: Resource usage area was added to the site manager.
 Enable it for clients from Dollie - Settings - Access control.
 You can view CPU Usage, Disk I/O, Disk Usage, Memory Usage and Network Usage.